allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 * Contribute any and all ideas, even if you aren't sure it'll work or is correct
 * Be respectful of other people's ideas and their misunderstandings
-* Help where you can and be honest when you don't know what's going; it's very like a peer can help you
+* Help where you can and be honest when you don't know what's going; it's very likely a peer can help you
   * If you exhaust peer assistance, it's certain that your neighborhood feels the way you do; this is the time to get the attention of the instructor and/or TLs
 * Be nonjudgemental of others opinions
   * Often, the idea that feels the most radical can (at the very least) pivot your thinking toward a correct line of inquiry